bizztreat/keboola-ex-segment/README.md

-# keboola-ex-segment
+# segment-extractor
-Segment.io S3 events extractor
+App extract events stored from Segment in S3 using Keboola Connection.